elmtree-askmo/cloudcannon-app/content/learn/biology/how-do-concentration-gradients-influence-the-direction-and-rate-of-transport-mechanisms.md

 url: /learn/biology/questions/how-do-concentration-gradients-influence-the-direction-and-rate-of-transport-mechanisms
 score: -1.0
 related_article1:
-    id: 167189
+    id: 167184
-    title: What is the mechanism of action for carrier proteins during facilitated diffusion?
+    title: >-
+        In passive transport, how does the movement of molecules relate to the concentration gradient?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-mechanism-of-action-for-carrier-proteins-during-facilitated-diffusion
+    url: /learn/biology/questions/in-passive-transport-how-does-the-movement-of-molecules-relate-to-the-concentration-gradient
 related_article2:
-    id: 167194
+    id: 167190
-    title: Define concentration gradients and explain their importance in membrane transport.
+    title: >-
+        How do pumps function in active transport, and what is their energy source?
     subject: Biology
-    url: /learn/biology/questions/define-concentration-gradients-and-explain-their-importance-in-membrane-transport
+    url: /learn/biology/questions/how-do-pumps-function-in-active-transport-and-what-is-their-energy-source
 related_article3:
-    id: 167198
+    id: 167192
-    title: What types of materials are typically transported via passive transport methods?
+    title: >-
+        Describe the process of endocytosis and the types of materials it transports.
     subject: Biology
-    url: /learn/biology/questions/what-types-of-materials-are-typically-transported-via-passive-transport-methods
+    url: /learn/biology/questions/describe-the-process-of-endocytosis-and-the-types-of-materials-it-transports
 related_article4:
-    id: 167181
+    id: 167193
-    title: What is the primary role of transport proteins in membrane transport mechanisms?
+    title: >-
+        What factors affect membrane permeability and how do they influence transport?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-primary-role-of-transport-proteins-in-membrane-transport-mechanisms
+    url: /learn/biology/questions/what-factors-affect-membrane-permeability-and-how-do-they-influence-transport
 related_article5:
-    id: 167183
+    id: 167186
-    title: What is facilitated diffusion and how does it differ from simple diffusion?
+    title: >-
+        How do transport proteins function as channels in passive transport?
     subject: Biology
-    url: /learn/biology/questions/what-is-facilitated-diffusion-and-how-does-it-differ-from-simple-diffusion
+    url: /learn/biology/questions/how-do-transport-proteins-function-as-channels-in-passive-transport
 ---

 &nbsp;